angular/angular/aio/content/guide/universal.md

 Captive users of a line-of-business app may have to wait.
 But a casual visitor will switch to a faster site if your app takes "too long" to show the first page.

-While [AOT](guide/aot-compiler) compilation speeds up application start times, it may not be fast enough, especially on mobile devices with slow connections.
+While [AOT](guide/aot-compiler) compilation speeds up application start times, it might not be fast enough for some of your audience, especially users on mobile devices with slow connections.
 [53% of mobile site visits are abandoned](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) if pages take longer than 3 seconds to load.
-Your app needs to load quickly, to engage users before they decide to do something else.
+Your app may have to launch faster to engage these users before they decide to do something else.

 With Angular Universal, you can generate landing pages for the app that look like the complete app.
 The pages are pure HTML, and can display even if JavaScript is disabled.